SZN-MPC/SZN-MPC.github.io/README.md

 # SZN-MPC

-This is the repository that contains source code for the [Bipedal STL MPC website](https://szn-mpc.github.io).
+This is the repository that contains the source code for the [SZN-MPC website](https://szn-mpc.github.io).

 If you find Bipedal SZN-MPC useful for your work please cite:
 ```